Volunteering at Many Hands Organic Farm

 Weekend Chores Working Shareholder Opportunity

-If you are interested in learning more about our broiler chickens, layer chickens, pigs, and turkeys we have a Sunday animal care working shareholder position.
-Work 1-2 hours from 8:00am – 10:00am on Sunday in exchange for some breakfast and a dozen eggs.
-This position is great for someone that is unavailable during the week or has a particular affinity for farm animals.
+If you are interested in learning more about our broiler chickens, layer chickens, pigs, and turkeys we have a Saturday and a Sunday animal care working shareholder position.
+Work 1-2 hours from 8:00am – 10:00am on Saturday or Sunday in exchange for some breakfast and a dozen eggs.
+This position is great for someone who is unavailable during the week or has a particular affinity for farm animals.
 Note that this position will require some heavy lifting (we need to move mobile bird houses with a dolly and some heft and haul around 50 lb. bags of feed).
 Position is available from early to mid-April through Thanksgiving.